wp-plugins/tracking-script-manager/readme.txt

 Donate link: http://red8interactive.com/
 Tags: tracking, analytics, scripts
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.9.1
 Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add tracking codes, scripts, or any code to the header or footer of the page on your WordPress website.
+Easily manage the tracking codes and scripts you wish to have in your WordPress website's header or footer; add, update, reorder, delete, as required.

 == Description ==

-Add tracking codes, scripts, or any code to the header or footer of the page on your WordPress website.
-Easily organize your scripts with the ability to name, order, or deactive them individually.
+Add tracking codes and scripts, or any code to the header or footer of your WordPress website without editing code.
+Easily manage existing scripts including editing, updating, reordering and deactivating.
+Tracking Scripts Manager is especially useful for advertising tracking scripts, analytic scripts, and promotional scripts.

 == Installation ==